isostatic/blt/README.md

 ## Installation

-To install bcn, use Ubuntu 20.04 and install the blt package.
+To install blt, use Ubuntu 20.04 and install the blt package.
 Also install the Blackmagic drivers - 12.2 is a good year.
 Update the firmware and reboot.

 Run ```sudo /opt/blt/bin/install.sh```